In Pune, Fadnavis attacks Uddhav govt: ‘Paltooram sarkar’ makes many promises, then backtracks

 Mayor Mai Dhore, BJP MLAs Laxman Jagtap and Mahesh Landge, senior party leader Harshavardhan Patil and local leaders such as Namdeo Dhake, Uma Khapre, Amol Thorat, Amit Gorkhe, Raju Durge and Vijay Phuge also attended the event.

-‘The day unnatural alliance in state ends, BJP prepared to form alternate govt’
+‘The day unnatural alliance in state ends, BJP prepared to form alternative govt’

-Speaking to mediapersons in Pune on Wednesday, former chief minister Devendra Fadnavis said the BJP was capable of giving an alternate government in Maharashtra whenever the existing “unnatural alliance” in power comes to an end.
+Terming the Maha Vikas Aghadi government of the Shiv Sena, NCP and Congress in Maharashtra as an “unnatural alliance”, former chief minister and opposition leader Devendra Fadnavis on Wednesday said the BJP is capable of setting up an alternative state government whenever the existing “unnatural alliance” in power comes to an end.

 “In history, no unnatural alliance has lasted in power for long.
-The day it ends, our party is prepared to form an alternate government in the state,” Fadnavis told reporters when questioned about some recent statements by senior BJP leaders, claiming their party will come to power soon.
+The day it ends, our party is prepared to form an alternative government in the state,” Fadnavis told reporters at an event in Pune, when he was questioned about some recent statements by senior BJP leaders, who have claimed that their party will come to power soon.
+Fadnavis was in Pune to attend a party workers’ rally, organised for the BJP candidate contesting the Pune graduates’ and teachers’ constituency polls for the Legislative Council.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines